 Medicinal Value:

-- Used to treat arthritis and kidney and bladder issues
+• Used to alleviate arthritis and kidney and bladder issues

 When to Harvest: